Stetsed/NVIDIA-Single-GPU-Passthrough/README.md

 3. If they are not then your IOMMU groups are screwed and you will have to do ACS patching and the likes which I will not cover.

 # Step 3
 Now we will have to "Patch" our vBIOS of our graphics card to patch thru.
-You can download it from sites such as techpowerd, but I would recommend just dumping it from your card directly as it is more reliable, however this can cause damage.
+You can download it from sites such as techpowerd, but I would recommend just dumping it from your card directly as it is more reliable.
 1. Get a copy of your bios, either from your card with something such as Nvflash, or download it from a site such as techpowerup.
-2. Open it is bless hex editor, if you haven't yet installed this, "sudo Pacman -S bless"
+2. Open it is bless hex editor, if you haven't yet installed this, "sudo Pacman -S bless" on Arch based distros.
 3. Now do Ctrl+F and search for "VIDEO" as text.
 4. Now find the first U before VIDEO, and delete EVERYTHING before it.
 5. Now save it as a seperate file(So you have a backup).